 Procedures can also be different for children, and parents should be consulting with a doctor, but that doesn’t mean that every doctor is always doing everything correctly, even for children.
 Parents should always seek out correct procedures on their own and educate themselves and ask questions.

 I also do not discuss any blood pressure numbers.
-That’s a whole new discussion, and there is not absolute number that is correct.
+That’s a whole new discussion, and there is no absolute number that is correct.
 All doctors do not absolutely agree on this, and the standards in the U.S. and other parts of the world do not agree.
 Again, study this for yourself.

 Walking Naturally You Connect to the Ground with Two Points; With Poles It’s Four Points